Illinois May Be The Next State To Legalize Recreational Marijuana

-Residents in the state of Illinois may soon be able to enjoy the legalization of recreational marijuana as governor J.B.
+Residents in the state of Illinois may soon be able to enjoy the legalization of recreational marijuana as Governor J.B.
 Pritzker announced on Saturday that he and the key lawmakers involved have reached an agreement.

 Per ABC News this new legislation would allow adults who are 21 or older to legally purchase marijuana from licensed dispensaries for recreational use.
 Residents would be allowed to lawfully possess up to an ounce of weed.
 Non-residents who are visiting the state would be allowed to legally possess half an ounce.

-If the bill passes some marijuana convictions would automatically be expunged from criminal records.
+If the bill passes, some marijuana convictions would automatically be expunged from criminal records.
 It, however, is unclear what does and doesn’t fall into that category.

-If the proposal passes, Illinois would join Alaska, California, Colorado, District of Columbia, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington in legalizing recreational marijuana.
+If the proposal passes, Illinois would join Alaska, California, Colorado, the District of Columbia, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington in legalizing recreational marijuana.

 While the new legislation would go into effect in January, rolling out a new system for legal cannabis is a process that takes time.
-In fact, the government would not issue the first licenses for growers, processors and dispensaries until between May and July of 2020.
+In fact, the government would not issue the first licenses for growers, processors, and dispensaries until between May and July of 2020.

 The bill comes with a $20 million low-interest loan program attached in order to assist in bringing down the cost of establishing a licensed cannabis business for the “social equity applicants.”